alonsobsd/bhyvemgr/README.md

 - and more

 # TODO
-- Complete global settings edition
+- global settings entries
 - aarch64 support (depends of fix some Freepascal/Lazarus linking issues on FreeBSD/aarch64)
-- Log message
+- log message

 # Bhyvemgr dependencies
 ## From base system